EstelleKlevenz/docana-emi-25/README.md

 _Provide a short description of the dataset used in your project.
 Focus on highlighting the aspects that are particularly relevant to your work._

 The dataset contains Reddit subreddit posts containing "TL;DR" from 2006 to 2016.
 "TL;DR" is short for "too long, didn't read" and indicates a summary to a given post (either written by the author of the post or someone in the comments).
 The posts in the datasets are submissions and comments but only human produced, as bot-posts were filtered out.
 The original dataset contains 3,848,330 posts of 29'651 subreddits.
 For each posts the dataset has information on the author, the text body (raw and normalized), content, summary, subreddit and subreddit ID.
-Teh data is available onhugging face as hugging face dataset[Source-4].
+The data is available on hugging face as hugging face dataset[Source-4].

 The dataset was originally intended to train summary-prediciton but it is suitable for our task as well as working with "TL;DR" posts ensures a certain length of the posts which helps with consistent quality of the computed EMI scores and relativizes the influence of single words.
 The fact that bot posts were filtered is also important, as our analysis focuses on the language of humans in specific contexts.